Govs in 10: Our favorite APSU experiences

 They don’t call it “The Little Event” because that’s not how Govs do things.
 When we say thank you, when we show our appreciation for the community that supports us, we do it in a big way.
 That’s why hundreds of Austin Peay students head into the city each spring to give back to the community.
 Help clean up litter, take care of strays at the animal shelter or plant community gardens for the hungry.
 There’s no shortage of ways to support this area.
 Because if you haven’t heard, The Big Event is kind of a big deal.

 Interested in learning more about the University?
-Let us know with the form below!
+Let us know!